Atharva1802/To-do-app-React/README.md

 This is a simple to-do list application built using React and Vite.
 Users can add tasks to a list, mark tasks as complete, and remove tasks from the list.
 Additionally, the application features accent color changing and light and dark mode functionalities for a more customizable experience.

 ## Demo
-You can see a live demo of the application here.
+You can see a live demo of the application here: [Vercel](https://to-do-app-react-eight.vercel.app/)

 ## Installation
 To get started with the application, follow these steps: